We require better social science (conversations) to ensure ecological science (research) gains better traction as the grassroots.

-The word originates from early Greek when citizens would gather in the agora, a wide open gathering place, to hear news, as well as sell goods and ‘services’.
-To my lateral-thinking brain, I could not help but think of the collective skills or ‘goods’ that farmers and land managers have in store when dealing with the environment.
+Agora, a wide open gathering place to hear news and exchange views, makes my lateral-thinking brain think of the collective skills or ‘goods’ that farmers and land managers have in store when dealing with the environment.

 The trouble is that current anxiety is causing some environmentalists to think that only use of ‘the stick‘ (enforcing regs and tightening up prescriptive schemes) will ensure wildlife is protected.
 Perhaps we can’t blame them because of the stitch-up during the last CAP reform when ‘greening’ ended up as a red herring blacking out any real benefit to biodiversity.